 Every so often a Sales Ops leader needs a gut check.
 We typically focus on optimizing processes that will drive revenue.
 Automation and technology makes tracking and adopting initiatives easier.
 But Year over Year growth is stagnant.
 Nothing we do from our office is making an impact.
 It might be time to assess the skills of your sales team.
-As a resource, download our 10th annual workbook, How to Make Your Number in 2017.
-Review the latest talent approach in the sales strategy section under people plan phase on pages 285 – 293.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Why is this a problem?
 Relying on the heroic efforts of a few eventually catches up with you.
 When 20% of the sales team produces 80% of the revenue, something is wrong.
 The labor expense associated with the sales team incurred by the company has to be justified, or a head count reduction is warranted.
 Tolerating underperformers, hiring mistakes, and very long new hire productivity cycles all lead to missed revenue targets — and job loss for the head of sales.

 A team of B players is not uncommon, and not a death sentence.
 Typically 60-80% of a team falls into the B player profile.
 Training and Enablement can give these B players the tools necessary to improve.
 C players, on the other hand, will need to be managed out.
 There are 3 main reasons C players must go:

 1) Opportunity Cost: Managers spend high value hours working with under-performers.
 Time could be spent exponentially growing top performers pipeline.

 2) Return on Investment: Of course, a C player is more likely to hurt your margin.
 In addition to their own compensation, customer acquisition costs eat at your profit.

 3) Work Environment: Your sales force must be an attractive destination for top talent.
 A players want to work with A players, not C players.